 - Myoglobin (myoG-Muscle; globinG=a type of protein) is a relatively small, oxygen-binding heme protein, found in muscle cells.

-- Myoglobin is a monomeric protein that has 153 amino acids residues.
+- It is a monomeric protein that has 153 amino acid residues.

 - It comprises eight α-helix connected through the turns with an Oxygen binding site.